1 Research: an introduction

 This book sometimes shows output from jamovi (The jamovi Project 2022), but using jamovi is not essential for understanding this book.

-Using spreadsheets in research for storing and analysing data requires care; extremely expensive and dangerous errors have been made due to using spreadsheets (AlTarawneh and Thorne 2017):
+Using spreadsheets for storing and analysing data requires care.
+Expensive and dangerous errors have been made due to using spreadsheets (AlTarawneh and Thorne 2016).
+Some challenges with using spreadsheets include that:

-• Spreadsheets may include formulas with errors that are difficult to locate and hence fix (Panko 2016; London and Slagter 2021).
+• spreadsheets may include formulas with errors that are difficult to locate and hence fix (Panko 2015; London and Slagter 2021).

 • Spreadsheets do not leave a record of how the data were analysed or prepared.
 Keeping a record of the analysis, preparation of variables, and other operations with the data is good scientific practice (reproducible research; see Sect.
 5.3) (Simons and Holmes 2019).